This post may include affiliate links; see our disclosure policy.

 • Place piles of vegetables around the dips, playing up contrasts in textures and colors.
 Place different colored vegetables next to each other, and make different patterns with the shapes.

 • Garnish with herbs.
-We like adding a little fun with fresh herbs like basil or thyme sprigs to add interest.
+I like adding a little fun with fresh herbs like basil or thyme sprigs to add interest.

 Veggie Tray